kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *employees fight with each other*

 ### MOBBING
-> Employees allege that the there are cases of mobbing in the organization.
-This might mean that the organization's culture is permissive for this type of behaviours.
+> Employees allege that there are cases of mobbing in the organization.
+This might mean that the organization's culture is permissive to this type of behavior.

 __Exemplary statements reported by employees:__